Yitzhak Rabin: Assassination and aftermath

-After the murder, it was revealed that Avishai Raviv, a well known right-wing extremist at the time, was in fact a Shin Bet agent-informer code-named Champagne.
+After the murder, it was revealed that Avishai Raviv, a well-known right-wing extremist at the time, was a Shin Bet agent-informer codenamed Champagne.
 Raviv was later acquitted in court of charges that he failed to prevent the assassination.
-The court ruled there was no evidence that Raviv knew assassin Yigal Amir was plotting to kill Rabin.
+The court ruled there was no evidence that Raviv knew Amir was plotting to kill Rabin.
 After Rabin's assassination, his daughter Dalia Rabin-Pelossof entered politics and was elected to the Knesset in 1999 as part of the Center Party.
 In 2001, she served as Israel's deputy minister of defense.